Urology SpecialistRobotic Surgeon

 Prof. Murat Binbay shares useful information on prostate cancer, kidney cancer, bladder cancer and testicular cancer.

-Prostate cancer is the most common cancer among men; early diagnosis has of crucial importance and many new biochemical & genetic tests and imaging modalities are available today to detect an existing prostate cancer in earlier stage.
+Prostate cancer is the most common cancer among men.
+Early diagnosis has of crucial importance and many new biochemical & genetic tests and imaging modalities are available today to detect an existing prostate cancer in earlier stage.

 Therefore, you need an experienced urologist for best timing and to design an optimal treatment for bladder cancer.
-Robotic bladder removal and creation of artificial bladder seems to be the best surgical option when the patient’s characteristics are suitable; in more than 70% of men erectile functions are preserved with nerve-sparing technique.
+Bladder removal with robotic surgery and creation of artificial bladder seems to be the best surgical option when the patient’s characteristics are suitable; in more than 70% of men erectile functions are preserved with nerve-sparing technique.

 In patients against to bladder removal; bladder-sparing strategies are being considered.

 Testicular cancers are the disease of young men.
 Rescue from testicular cancer is over 80% even if it is detected in metastatic stage.

 Initial treatment starts with removal of affected testis.
 Partial testis removal can be considered only in testicular cancer patients when the tumor is small.

 Chemotherapy and radiotherapy are very effective treatments in testicular cancer when they are used in right indications.

 Robotic surgery provides patients a minimal invasive opportunity for removal of residual tissues after chemotherapy, with the advantage of less pain, less hospital stay, less bleeding.